Skip to main content

 Use this automation to give a user temporary local administrator access on a Windows device.
 The access is removed automatically either after a set number of minutes or at the user's next sign-in.

-Leave Username Override blank to target the user who is currently signed in.
-If no user is signed in and the field is left blank, the automation stops without making changes.
-If the selected user is already a local administrator, the automation also stops without changing anything.
+Leave Username Override blank to target the currently signed-in user.
+If no user is signed in, the automation stops without making changes.
+If the selected user is already a local administrator, the automation also stops without making changes.

 Choose Time Limit carefully: